 Voyageurs’ dark skies are ideal for viewing endless stars, shooting stars (meteors), and of course, the shimmering and colorful aurora borealis (northern lights) which it is prized for.
-The video below shows this stunning phenomenon in Voyageurs National Park.
+The video below shows this stunning phenomenon:

 Start Your Journey

 The Kabetogama Lake, Ash River and Rainy Lake visitor centers are park entry points and also sites for guided boat and canoe tours, ranger-led programs and boat launch ramps.
 Navigation maps and information on watercraft rental, camping and lodging are available at all three sites, as are free “Discovery Packs” for the kids.

 Tour Boats & Programs

 Two excursion boats offer tours on Rainy Lake and Kabetogama Lake from June through September.
 Tours last from one to five hours and include various wildlife and historic cruises.
 On one tour, visitors can explore the historic Kettle Falls Hotel, built in 1913 near a dam between Namakan and Rainy lakes.
 The hotel offers dining and lodging in the main building, as well as a couple cabins.
 An evening tour offers a chance to view shooting stars and the northern lights.
 Historic canoe tours aboard a 26-foot North Canoe and naturalist-led programs are also offered.
 Departing from the Rainy Lake Visitor Center, the Grand Tour boat is wheelchair-accessible.